Where to Stay on Maui

 Whether you’re looking for a luxurious escape, a relaxing beach retreat, a romantic getaway, or a family-friendly stay, Maui has the ideal lodging for your vacation.
 As you explore each area, check out the unique pros and cons to help you make the perfect choice.

-Beginning with the basics - Maui isn’t a vast island.
-The Island spans about 48 miles long and 26 miles wide.
-Maui divides into several significant regions across its 728 square miles: West Maui, South Maui, East Maui (Hana Highway), Central Maui, and Upcountry Maui.
+Let’s start with the basics: Maui may not be a large island, but it’s packed with variety.
+Spanning approximately 48 miles long and 26 miles wide, Maui’s 728 square miles are divided into distinct regions: West Maui, South Maui, East Maui (Hana Highway), Central Maui, and Upcountry Maui.

 On this page, we'll cover each of the major Maui regions you can find accommodations within.
 Here are this page's highlights...